xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 Routed Access for Rural Broadband is made of the following main building blocks:

 - PON-Agnostic
-- IOS-XR as a common Operating System proven in Service Provider Networks
+- IOS-XR as a common operating system proven in Service Provider Networks
 - Routed access with transport based on Segment Routing
 - Redundancy and traffic isolation provided by Layer 2 (EVPN) and Layer 3 VPN services based on BGP
 - BNG for optional per-subscriber traffic management